Geely and Volvo to launch powertrain venture after merger scrapped

 Last year Geely Auto sold 1.32 million cars while Volvo Cars sold 661,713 vehicles.

-Geely Auto plans to raise 20 billion yuan ($2.93 billion) from a public share sale on Shanghai’s Nasdaq-style STAR Market, which CEO Gui Shengyue said would be unaffected by the new collaboration with Volvo.
+Geely Auto plans to raise 20 billion yuan ($2.93 billion) from a public share sale on Shanghai’s Nasdaq-style STAR Market, which Chief Executive Gui Shengyue said would be unaffected by the new collaboration with Volvo.

 Hangzhou-based Zhejiang Geely Holding Group, Geely Automobile’s parent, bought Volvo Cars from Ford Motor Co in 2010.
 It also has stakes in Daimler AG and Malaysian carmaker Proton.

+Geely President An Conghui said the company had plans to set up an independent entity for pure electric vehicles, confirming a Reuters report last week.

-Reporting by Yilei Sun in Beijing and Helena Soderpalm in Stockholm; Editing by David Goodman
+Reporting by Yilei Sun in Beijing and Helena Soderpalm in Stockholm; Editing by Edmund Blair; Editing by David Goodman

 Our Standards: The Thomson Reuters Trust Principles.